The Hanbali School: History, Scholars & Key Books in Islamic Law

 3. Muta’akhirun (Later Scholars)

 • Included Al-Mardawi (d.
-885 AH), author of al-Insaf, which finalized the madhhab’s rulings.
+885 AH), author of al-Insaf, which finalised the madhhab’s rulings.

 Key Books of the Hanbali Madhhab

-If you wish to study the Hanbali school, you must familiarize yourself with these foundational books:
+If you wish to study the Hanbali school, you must familiarise yourself with these foundational books:

 1. Umdat al-Fiqh (Beginner) – Ibn Qudamah